 Students seeking the B.S. degree take the required core of eight courses.
 The remaining four courses (12 hours) of geography electives and 9-12 hours of geography or related fields of study vary among the options available for a B.S. degree in Geography.
-There are two specific departmental concentrations: Meteorology-Climatology and Urban Studies.
+There are two specific departmental concentrations: meteorology-climatology and urban studies.
 In addition, a student can design, in consultation with an advisor, an individualized B.S. degree emphasizing other areas within the major.

 Meteorology-Climatology Concentration.
-See the undergraduate advisor in the Department of Geography for the latest National Weather Service certification requirements.
-The required courses for the meteorology-climatology concentration include a minimum of 39 semester hours in geography plus 8 hours of related mathematics:
+See an undergraduate advisor in the Department of Geography for the latest National Weather Service certification requirements.
+The required courses for the meteorology-climatology concentration include a minimum of 39 semester hours in geography plus eight hours of related mathematics: